SpinQ: Compilation strategies for scalable spin-qubit architectures: Quantum circuit mapping challenges of the crossbar architecture

 As established in Sec. \ref{The crossbar architecture}, $X$ or $Y$ qubit rotations are implemented semi-globally, meaning that either all qubits in odd or even column parities will be rotated.
-However, during an arbitrary cycle of algorithm execution, not all qubits in odd or even columns should be rotated.
-Therefore, to compensate for unwanted $X$ or $Y$ rotations, one has to come up with a specific rotation scheme such that only the targeted qubits are rotated.
+However, during an arbitrary cycle, not all qubits in odd or even columns should be rotated.
+Note that the notion of a cycle refers to the basic unit of time representing one step in a sequence of quantum gates applied to a set of qubits, and it may contain multiple gates.
+Therefore, to compensate for unwanted $X$ or $Y$ rotations, one has to come up with a specific rotation mapping scheme such that only the targeted qubits are rotated.
 In this work, we have implemented the scheme introduced by \cite{helsen2018quantum}.
-We illustrate how it works in Fig. \ref{fig:scheme}, in which we are interested in rotating only qubit $5$.
-This is another unique characteristic of this architecture, as additional gates are needed to perform single-qubit rotations on specific qubits, which impose new challenges to the mapping process.
+We illustrate how it works in Fig. \ref{fig:scheme} in which we are interested in rotating only qubit $5$.
+This is another unique characteristic of this architecture as additional routing is needed to perform single-qubit rotations on specific qubits thus imposing new challenges to the mapping process.

-\subsubsection{Routing of Qubits}
+\subsection{Routing of Qubits}

-While we previously described the operational constraints to parallelize various gates in the crossbar architecture, we will now expand specifically on the qubit routing challenges.
+We will now expand specifically on the qubit routing challenges:

-Routing a qubit in the crossbar means that an electron (or a hole) is physically "pushed" to an empty site (i.e., an empty quantum dot).
-This mechanism is similar to a Quantum charged coupled device (QCCD) ion trap device when ions are shuttled through a common channel from trap to trap, assuming sufficient destination ion trap capacity \cite{bruzewicz2019trapped}.
+Routing a qubit in the crossbar means that an electron (or a hole, depending on the materials) is physically "pushed" to an empty site (i.e., an empty quantum dot).
+This mechanism is similar to a quantum charged-coupled ion trap device (QCCD) where ions are shuttled through a common channel from trap to trap, assuming sufficient destination ion trap capacity \cite{bruzewicz2019trapped,murali2020architecting}.
 The QCCD architecture and the crossbar architecture fundamentally differ in topology, but both require special algorithms or additional routing routines to maintain control of qubit positions and avoid potential conflicts.
+The topology of the crossbar is essentially a 2D square grid whereas a QCCD device resembles a bi-linear array with an "H" shape and in its corners ion traps are located -- each dedicated to a specific purpose during operation.
+The particular shape of a QCCD device creates different constraints for moving qubits or parallelizing operations compared to the crossbar architecture hence their mapping techniques are different even though both use shuttling.